varemenos/atom-toolbar-almighty/README.md

-# Toolbar Almighty - a tool-bar plugin
+Toolbar Almighty - a tool-bar plugin

-## Description
+> An tool-bar plugin that adds many commonly used actions in the tool-bar.

-An tool-bar plugin that adds many commonly used actions in the tool-bar.
+## Toolbar entries

 ![screenshot](https://rawgit.com/varemenos/atom-toolbar-almighty/master/screenshot.png)